-The key message here is that negative feedback is very hard to receive.
+The key message here is that receiving feedback is threatening.
+Negative feedback can be very hard to receive.
 This is the case for several different reasons, but all of the reasons lead to the same effect.
 Receiving feedback can trigger us as individuals and instigate complex emotional responses that get the brain’s defense mechanisms up and running.
 While this is a natural process, it’s still possible to practice and get better at receiving feedback.

 The World of Work Project View

-Receiving negative feedback is really difficult.
+Receiving feedback is threatening.
+Getting negative feedback is really difficult.
 It just always is.
 Understanding why it’s difficult makes it a bit easier, and understanding the specific triggers associated with it is helpful, but it is still normally difficult.